particle-iot/docs/src/content/hardware/migration-guides/msom-p2-migration-guide.md

 - Maintain these values at no-load as well as maximum load
 {{!-- END shared-blurb --}}

+{{!-- BEGIN shared-blurb 09b8c1f0-e4f0-486b-8f53-5ec64fc00d6f --}}
+In some cases, it may be necessary to add a supervisory/reset IC, such as the Richtek RT9818C or SG Micro SGM809-RXN3L/TR:

+- If your power supply has a slew rate from 1.5V to 3.0V slower than 15 ms, a reset IC is required.
+- If your power supply at power off cannot be guaranteed to drop below 0.3V before powering back up, a reset IC required.

+See [supervisory reset](/reference/datasheets/m-series/msom-datasheet/#supervisory-reset) in the M-SoM datasheet, for additional information.
+{{!-- END shared-blurb --}}

 ### Land pattern

 The land pattern for the M.2 connector on the M-SoM is: